 It’s a requirement of organisations to train their employees and these efforts should reflect in their attitudes to safety.
 However, many health and safety professionals and trainers grapple with the problem of changing attitudes to encourage employees to ‘own’ safety.
 It’s a problem of training that improves knowledge of safety risks but has little impact on behaviour.

 For this article, we review some recent research that investigates changes in attitudes to safety after employees complete mandatory site safety training.
 The study finds that only minor safety attitude changes occur after this training.
 These changes include improvements in knowledge of safety risks and a better intention to behave safely but not caring any more about safety as an issue.
 If employees don’t care about safety after they complete mandatory training, how can we address this problem?

 The study uses the construction industry as the backdrop of the discussion to highlight safety attitudes.
 The latest available statistics show that in Australia there were 37 fatalities in the construction industry in 2015 and 35 in the UK.
 In China, there were 3,000 construction workers killed due to work-related accidents.

-Training to improve employee’s attitudes to safety is a critical factor and a top priority for managers in the construction industry.
-There is evidence that training that is underpinned by adult learning principals can improve safety climate, perceptions and behaviour on construction projects.
+Training to improve employees’ attitudes to safety is a critical factor and a top priority for managers in the construction industry.
+There is evidence that training underpinned by adult learning principles can improve safety climate, perceptions and behaviour on construction projects.
 However, it’s that key ingredient of using adult learning methods that’s the most important.
 When we don’t pay any mind to how adults learn, training fails to make a difference.

-Work-based training which provides people with direct experience of workplace processes and safety incidents can be a particularly powerful way to improve attitudes to safety.
+Work-based training which provides people with direct experience of workplace processes and safety incidents can be a compelling way to improve attitudes to safety.